Title

 The LTO clarifies that company-owned delivery vans and trucks used exclusively for business operations are not classified as public service vehicles and therefore do not require a franchise from the LTFRB.

-No, they are not required to secure or acquire a franchise from the LTFRB.
+They should not be required to secure or acquire a franchise from the LTFRB because they are not considered public service vehicles.

 Analyze Cases Smarter, Faster